FishboneChiang/SDPJSolver.jl/README.md

 Mehrotra's predictor-corrector method is used to accelerate convergence.

-After a search direction is obtained, the step size is determined by requiring the that $X$ and $Y$ remain positive.
+After a search direction is obtained, the step size is determined by requiring that $X$ and $Y$ remain positive.

-## The Feasibility Problem
+## The feasibility problem
 The function
 ```julia
 findFeasible(A, C, B, b; β = 0.1, Ωp = 1, Ωd = 1, ϵ_gap = 1e-10, ϵ_primal = 1e-10, ϵ_dual = 1e-10, iterMax = 200, prec = 300)